garrying/a-b-z.co/_program_lectures_workshops/ali_shamas_qadeer_2017.md

 topic: the materiality of text
 twitter: https://twitter.com/iamasq
 website: http://work.iamasq.ca
+searchimg: work.iamasq.ca
 location: Toronto
 edition: 2017
 ---

 Ali is a designer and educator in Toronto.
-The recipient of an MFA from the [Rhode Island School of Design](http://www.risd.edu/){:target='_blank' rel='noopener'}, his work focuses on algorithmic form and where graphic design meets the humanities.
+With an MFA from [Rhode Island School of Design](http://www.risd.edu/){:target='_blank' rel='noopener'}, his work focuses on algorithmic form and where graphic design meets the humanities.
 He has wrangled anamorphic text for [_The New York Times Magazine_](http://www.nytimes.com/section/magazine){:target='_blank' rel='noopener'} and created a film advocating for budget increases for Toronto’s public library system.
 Ali is an Assistant Professor at [OCAD University](http://www.ocadu.ca/){:target='_blank' rel='noopener'}.